steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 #### Commit
 ### General
     Today
-        Python API Tool
-            Write a mechanism to generate all models.
-            How will authentication be handled?
-            Generate all models to add Mesh OBJ files to standard delivery.

         Runtime error does not propagate back to UI.
             Should Composer check IsFileSynchronized?
             Add a status widget toshow processing progress obtained by GET of GeneratedFileModel metadata.